Justintime50/github-archive/README.md

 ## Setup

-Change the Username in the `backup.sh` file to your username.
-The script will ask for your password each time.
+Edit the variables in the `backup.sh` to setup your user, log life, pagination, and scope.

 ## Usage